Pylons-tech/pylons-testnet/README.md

-         ensure GOPATH is set properly to point to the go directory of your Go installation: GOPATH = $HOME/go ensure PATH is set properly to point to the bin folder of your Go installation: PATH = $GOPATH/bin pylonsd binary should be put in this bin folder of your Go installation
+         ensure GOPATH is set properly to point to the go directory of your Go installation: GOPATH = $HOME/go ensure PATH is set properly to point to the bin folder of your Go installation: PATH = $GOPATH/bin pylonsd binary(link above or from 'make install' on repo clone/source) should be put in Go's bin folder

 ## GenTx Generation